Welcome to Friends of Par Beach

 Forthcoming Events - See Events Page for full details

-The February work party will consist of clearing sycamore saplings from the back path at the western end of the Local Nature Reserve.
+The February work party will consist of clearing sycamore saplings from the back path at the eastern end of the Local Nature Reserve.

 This is the last of our winter season of work parties and we will be hacking back the edges of the main dunes path to make it more accessible.